Princess Margaret's Grandchildren Have Grown Up Fast

 Arthur left his royal life behind for the marines

-Though Arthur Chatto has less of a royal profile as other members of the family, he decided to leave the high life behind and join the Royal Marines.
+Arthur Chatto has less of a royal profile than other members of the family, and he decided to leave the high life behind and join the Royal Marines.
 He was the first royal to enlist in the Royal Marines since Prince Edward, and his decision to do so was lauded by the queen and her son.
-Speaking to The Sun, a royal insider commented on the matter, telling the publication that the queen was delighted at Arthur's decision and that Edward specifically would be helping him gear up for the undertaking.
+Speaking to The U.S. Sun, a royal insider commented on the matter, telling the publication that the queen was delighted at Arthur's decision and that Edward specifically would be helping him gear up for the undertaking.

 "[Arthur] told the queen all about it and she's pleased and proud.
 Prince Edward has been very supportive.
 Arthur has even been going off into the wilds at Balmoral with all his kit and camping out as he prepares for the commando training," the inside source said at the time, adding that Arthur would be hitting the ground running when it came to his time in the Royal Marines.

 "He has gone straight into the officer training in this year's intake and is very keen and up for it.
-It's a dead cert he'll get a lot further than Prince Edward ever did," the source cooly detailed, adding that Edward only served three years while in university before dropping out.
+It's a dead cert he'll get a lot further than Prince Edward ever did," the source coolly detailed, adding that Edward only served three years while in university before dropping out.
 And, unsurprisingly, Arthur has gotten quite a lot of attention when appearing in uniform.

 Margarita had a standout moment during King Charles III's coronation

-She may be on the more normal side of royalty, but Lady Margarita Armstrong-Jones certainly wouldn't take advantage of an opportunity to dress up.
+She may be on the more normal side of royalty, but Lady Margarita Armstrong-Jones certainly wouldn't miss an opportunity to dress up.
 The coronation of King Charles III was the perfect excuse to go all out, and the dazzling socialite lit up Westminster Abbey with her outfit of choice on May 6, 2023.
-Joined by her family members, Margarita chose a stunning pale pink ensemble for the day, adding a bit of color to an otherwise gray day.
+Joined by her family members, Margarita chose a stunning pale pink ensemble for the event, adding a bit of color to an otherwise gray day.
 The look was a custom piece from Beatrice Ferrant, a Paris-based designer — which, given Margarita's love of the city, makes total sense — and was the perfect balance of sophistication and youth.

 The dress's accompanying cropped jacket featured a boat-style neckline, adorned with delicate pleating and ruffle details.
 Fitted underneath the bust, the jacket blended perfectly into the dress' skirt, which was an intricate collection of individual taffeta cut-outs.
 Topping off the look, Margarita chose a Stephen Jones headband that was composed of silk tulle and feather detailing.
 The wide headpiece also featured delicate embroidery throughout.
 The royal kept things simple with a pair of dropdown earrings and natural makeup, perfectly matching her dress with light pink nail polish.

-It might have been Charles and Queen Camilla's big day, but Margarita looked the picture of sophistication.
+It might have been Charles and Queen Camilla's big day, but Margarita looked like the picture of sophistication.